mvalles36/coldjot/docs/gmail-notifications-setup.md

 3. Implement proper error handling and logging
 4. Set up monitoring for the subscription
 5. Regular testing of the notification flow

+gmail-api-push@system.gserviceaccount.com is needed in Pub/Sub roles with publisher access